Printing policies and preferences

 Most printing functions are configured through the Citrix Printing policy settings.
 Printing settings follow standard Citrix policy behavior.

 The system can write printer settings to the printer object at the end of a session or to a client printing device, provided the user’s network account has sufficient permissions.
-By default, Citrix Receiver uses the settings stored in the printer object in the session, before looking in other locations for settings and preferences.
+By default, Citrix Workspace app uses the settings stored in the printer object in the session, before looking in other locations for settings and preferences.

 By default, the system stores, or retains, printer properties on the user device (if supported by the device) or in the user profile on the Server OS machine.
 When a user changes printer properties during a session, those changes are updated in the user profile on the machine.
 The next time the user logs on or reconnects, the user device inherits those retained settings.
 That is, printer property changes on the user device do not impact the current session until after the user logs off and then logs on again.